 Then, I loaded all of the pieces of metal baseboard surround outdoors for enamel spraypainting.

 I spraypainted the face of each piece with crisp white enamel spray paint in an effort to blend into the rest of the baseboard trim.
 I did not take pictures of this.
 Move slowly and steadily as you spray paint.
 (Side note: I picked up some normal spray paint in light gray initially with hopes to use the lightest of the shades, but I only found medium grays.
 Does no one make a super-super-light gray paint?)

 Three very light coats of spray paint in one day (and overnight drying) left me with a very new-looking system.

 Reinstallation is the opposite of uninstalling the pieces.
 If you’re trying this at home, I hope you also find that the end results are exceptional.

 In my home, it looks really nice against the new kitchen floor with the fresh Venetian Gold paint extending behind it cleanly.

 And here’s one of those unfortunate moments where the updated piece looks so new that the rest of the previous white trim looks deplorable.

-Easy.
-And markably less expensive that replacing the unit entirely.
 If yours are looking dingy, I’d say you should give it a try, especially with springtime right around the corner, you won’t be needing to use that heater and you’ll be able to paint outside comfortably.
 Double whammy.